tinygo-org/tinygo-site/content/getting-started/macos.md

 ## Source Install

-If you are using Go 1.11 or Go 1.12, make sure that you first turn on Go modules support, like this:
+Make sure that you first turn on Go modules support, like this:

 ```shell
 export GO111MODULE=on